RanggaBS/bully-scripting/docs/01-game-reference/scripting-enumeration/class-indices.md

 ---
-description: Class indices used to determine the player's grade.
+description: Class indices used to determine where the player's grade belong to.
 ---

 # Class Indices